-Our success depends largely upon the continued services of our executive officers and other key employees.
-From time to time, there may be changes in our executive management team resulting from the hiring or departure of executives, potentially disrupting our business.
 Any employment agreements we have with our executive officers or other key personnel do not require them to continue to work for us for any specified period and, therefore, they could terminate their employment with us at any time.
 Additionally, we do not maintain any key person insurance policies.
 The loss of one or more of our executive officers, especially our Chief Executive Officer, or other key employees could adversely affect our business.
 Changes in our executive management team may also cause disruptions in, and adverse impacts to, our business.

 In addition, to maintain and grow our business, we must attract and retain highly qualified personnel.
-Competition for highly qualified personnel in the San Francisco Bay Area, where our headquarters is located, and in other locations where we maintain offices, is intense, especially for highly skilled employees and experienced sales professionals.
-We have from time to time experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications and at an appropriate cost, which may be compounded as a result of the COVID-19 pandemic.
+Competition for highly qualified personnel is intense across the markets we target, especially for highly skilled employees and experienced sales professionals.
+We have from time to time experienced, are currently experiencing, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications, at a speed that is consistent with our business needs, and at an appropriate cost, which may be compounded as a result of the COVID-19 pandemic.
 Any changes to U.S. immigration policies that restrain the flow of technical and professional talent may inhibit our ability to recruit and retain highly qualified employees.
+We must also effectively manage employee skills, competency requirements, and development plans to retain qualified employees once hired.
 Many of the companies we compete with for experienced personnel have greater resources than we have.
 If we hire employees from competitors or other companies, their former employers may attempt to assert that these employees or we have breached certain legal obligations, resulting in a diversion of time and resources, and potential liability for us or our employees.

 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.

-If the perceived value of our equity awards declines, it may impair our ability to recruit and retain highly skilled employees.
+If the value of our equity awards declines, it may impair our ability to recruit and retain highly skilled employees.
 If we are not able to add and retain employees effectively, our ability to achieve our strategic objectives will be adversely affected, and our business and growth prospects will be adversely affected.
-Conversely, additions of executive-level management and large numbers of employees could significantly and adversely impact our culture.
+Further, additions of executive-level management and large numbers of employees could significantly and adversely impact our culture.

-Volatility in or lack of appreciation of the trading price of our Class A common stock may also affect our ability to attract and retain our key employees.
-Many of our senior personnel and other key employees have become, or will soon become, vested in a substantial amount of stock or stock options.
-Employees may be more likely to leave us if the shares they own or the shares underlying their vested options or RSUs have significantly appreciated in value relative to the original purchase price of the shares or the exercise price of the options, or conversely, if the exercise price of the options that they hold are significantly above the market price of our Class A common stock.
-If we do not maintain and continue to develop our corporate culture as we grow and evolve, it could impair our ability to foster the innovation, teamwork, curiosity, and diversity that we believe is necessary to support our growth.
+The volatility in or lack of appreciation of the trading price of our Class A common stock may also affect our ability to attract and retain our key employees.
+Many of our senior personnel and other key employees have become, or will become, vested in a substantial amount of restricted stock units, or RSUs, or stock options.
+Employees may be more likely to leave us if the shares they own or the shares underlying their vested options or RSUs have significantly appreciated in value relative to the original purchase price of the shares or the exercise price of the options, or conversely, if the exercise prices of the options that they hold are significantly above the market price of our Class A common stock.
+If we do not maintain and continue to develop our corporate culture as we grow and evolve, including our diversity and inclusion efforts, it could impair our ability to foster the innovation, teamwork, curiosity, and diversity that we believe is necessary to support our growth.

-Exposure to Political Developments in the United Kingdom, including the United Kingdom's decision to leave the European Union, could adversely affect us.
+Exposure to political developments in the United Kingdom, including the United Kingdom's decision to leave the European Union, could adversely affect us.